joepv/joepv.github.io/_pages/sonos.md

 ### Parsing the SOAP response

 When the Sonos API answers the Fibaro request the `getAlarms()` function is called.
-In this function the XML SOAP resonse is parsed to extract the values and alarm times programmed in the Sonos System.
+In this function the XML SOAP response is parsed to extract the values and alarm times programmed in the Sonos System.

 ```lua
 function getAlarms(xml)